 adobeScriptRunner.ae command, which will run a script inside Adobe After Effects.
 To change the command or assign a different shortcut, do the following:

 - Open Keyboard Shortcuts editor and click on the link

 - This will open the Default Keyboard Shortcuts on the left and your

 keybindings.json file where you can overwrite the default bindings on the right.

 keybindings.json in focus click

-  Cmd+K twice to open interactive keybinding modal window (or whatever it’s called) and follow the on screen instructions.
-This will create a new binding entry in
+Cmd+K twice to open an interactive keybinding modal window (or whatever it’s called) and follow the on-screen instructions.
+This will create a new binding entry in the

 - Edit the